Indonesia - Sumba & Flores Photo Tour - full itinerary

 Early this morning, we visit the enchanting Waimarang Waterfall, a hidden gem where crystal-clear water tumbles down into turquoise pools.
 The soothing melody of rushing water harmonizes with the surrounding lush forest, offering a tranquil scene and a perfect opportunity to immerse yourself in the serene beauty of the Indonesian landscape

-We have some free time after lunch for post processing (Lightroom) advice before we enjoy the sunset at Tanau Hills. a destination that will captivate our senses with its panoramic views and natural beauty.
+We have some free time after lunch for post-processing (Lightroom) advice before we enjoy the sunset at Tanau Hills. a destination that will captivate our senses with its panoramic views and natural beauty.
 This rolling landscape features soft grassy slopes that glow golden in the evening light.
 From the top, we’re treated to sweeping vistas of distant mountains and winding rivers, making it an ideal spot for photographers and those seeking quiet reflection.

 Waingapu — Ende — Moni (Flores)

-Moni — Kelimutu — Bajawa
+Moni — Kelimutu

 Early this morning, we head to the Kelimutu volcano, a mysterious place with its three lakes that constantly change colour.
 The lakes are known for their dramatic shifts, from deep turquoise to vivid red, depending on mineral content and light.
 The climb to the viewing point is an invigorating 45-minute walk in the crisp morning air (so we should bring warm clothes) , and we might be fortunate to witness a spectacular sunrise, as soft light bathes the otherworldly landscape in a golden glow.

-From here we continue our journey to Bajawa, a little town surrounded by volcanoes and situated about 1200 metres above sea-level, where cool mountain air and sweeping vistas await, adding to the charm of this unique highland destination.
+Today we continue our journey to Bajawa, a little town surrounded by volcanoes and situated about 1200 metres above sea-level, where cool mountain air and sweeping vistas await, adding to the charm of this unique highland destination.
 We take a break along the way to walk on the beach where the local people search for green stones, and expect to arrive in the late afternoon.
-Our warm clothes will come in handy once more, as it can be chilly in the evenings.

 Bajawa — Ruteng